usnistgov/800-63-3/sp800-63b/sec4_aal.md

 Cryptographic authenticators used at AAL 2 SHALL use approved cryptography.
 Authenticators procured by government agencies SHALL be validated to meet the requirements of [[FIPS 140]](#FIPS140-2) Level 1.
 Software-based authenticators that operate within the context of a general purpose operating system MAY, where practical, attempt to detect compromise of the platform in which they are running (e.g., by malware) and SHOULD decline to operate when such a compromise is detected.

->**MG: Can we relax "procured" a bit?
-I wouldn't want to get stuck in a place where they're leveraging something free (google comes to mind) and thus don't think they need to meet the FIPS req.**

 Communication between the claimant and channel (the primary channel in the case of an Out of Band authenticator) SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to man-in-the-middle attacks.

 Verifiers operated by government agencies at AAL 2 SHALL be validated to meet the requirements of [[FIPS 140]](#FIPS140-2) Level 1.